seattlecoderdojo/RetroGamingWorkshop/week3/readme.md

     checkMissiles();
 ```

-So, if we detect the space bar is down, we'll run a function to shoot a missile.
+So, if we detect the space bar is down, we'll run a function to shoot a missile from Gertie's x and y coordinates.

 Meanwhile, we need to check if any of the missiles in our `ps.projectiles` array has hit the alien.
-You'll see it's just like the way we set up Duane hitting the alien, but it'll be run once for every missile on screen and if it destroys the alien, it'll destroy the missile too.
+You'll see it's just like the way we set up Gertie hitting the alien, but it'll be run once for every missile on screen and if it destroys the alien, it'll destroy the missile too.
 Because what will happen if we don't destroy the missile?

-The alien will simply bump it off course and it'll keep going.
+The alien will simply bump it off course and the missile will keep going.

-We also need to remove it from the array, or it will live on forever.
+We also need to remove it from the array, or that little part of it could live on forever.
 So we use the array's `splice` method to replace the array with a new version of it that doesn't have the missile.

-Last we call a function to check the missiles.
+Last we call a function to check the remaining missiles.
 Imagine if when a missile went off screen, it stayed in the `ps.projectiles` array.
 Every time we fired a missile, that check for collisions would take a little longer until it started slowing down the game.
 So we'll check if each missile has left the screen, and if so, kill it.

 Let's add our two functions.
 First we want to shoot a missile... if it's appropriate.